Clark Paulsen, Division Chief

 Excess Lodging Rate Request

-Required approvals: Appointing power, Division of Accounting (Travel Policy Section), and Department of Personnel Administration when required.
+Required approvals: Appointing power, Division of Accounting (Travel Policy Section), and Department of Human Resources (CalHR) when required.

 Employees are required to make a good faith effort to use moderately priced establishments that cater to the general public when traveling on state business.
 A good faith effort consists of contacting such establishments and requesting lodging at the California State government rate.
 For current lodging reimbursement rates, see Lodging Rates and Requirements.